gr-rahimi/APSim/README.md

 2. Download and Install Anaconda (pyhton 2.7)

-3. Install the following python packages:
+3. Install the following python packages using all available in Anaconda repositories:

     `sortedcontainers, numpy, matplotlib, pathos, networkx, deap, tqdm, Jinja2, pygraphviz`